estepanov-lvk/maroh/README.md

 # How to use genetic algorithm

-Run `optimalweights.py dir`, where dir is path to directory containing topology.gml and flows.json.
+Run `python optimalweights.py dir`, where dir is path to directory containing topology.gml and flows.json.
 It will find set of agent weights with sub-optimal Ф value.
  - --iter - number of iterations of genetic algorithm.
 Increasing this may result to a solution closer to optimal but also a proportional increase in execution time.
  - --maxweight specifies maximum value of agent weight, while algorithm always assigns agent weights integer numbers between 1 and maxweight.
  - --ntrain: if value is not specified (so it is 1 by default), the resulting solution will be sub-optimal for the same random seed of hash function as used in MAROH.
 If value more than 1 specified, the algorithm will measure objective function of each solution as Ф averaged by multiple alternative random seeds of hash function (multiple tries of distributing flows using the same agent weights).